TERRORIST GROUPS

 OVERVIEW

-Al-Qa‘ida is a Salafi-jihadist group that has evolved from its 9/11 base in Afghanistan and Pakistan into a dispersed network of global affiliates and supporters.
-Although al-Qa‘ida’s central leadership cadre has been weakened and most of its original leaders removed, the group still probably seeks to attack the United States and US interests abroad, even as counterterrorism pressure, international cooperation, and enhanced security measures have decreased its ability to do so.
+Al-Qa‘ida is a Salafi terrorist group that has evolved from its pre-9/11 base in Afghanistan and Pakistan into a dispersed, global network of affiliates and supporters.
+Although al-Qa‘ida’s central leadership cadre has been weakened and most of its original leaders removed, the group still seeks to attack the United States and US interests abroad, even as counterterrorism pressure, international cooperation, and enhanced security measures have decreased its ability to do so.

-Al-Qa‘ida’s operational activity is generated primarily by the group’s affiliates.
-AQAP is based in Yemen; AQIM is based in Algeria, Libya and Mali; JNIM is based in Mali; al-Shabaab is based in Somalia; AQIS is based in the Afghanistan-Pakistan region; and HaD is based in Syria.
-Some senior leaders and lower-level members reside in Iran, and the group has a residual presence in Afghanistan.
+Al-Qa‘ida’s affiliates plan and carry out most of the global network’s operational activity.
+AQAP is based in Yemen; AQIM and JNIM are based in Mali; al-Shabaab is based in Somalia; and AQIS is based in Afghanistan and Pakistan.
+Before its public dissolution, Hurras al-Din was based in Syria.
+Some senior leaders and lower level members reside in Iran.

 TACTICS AND TARGETS

-Al-Qa‘ida exploits undergoverned areas, regional conflicts, and local grievances to recruit new members and derive resources.
-Al-Qa‘ida affiliates remain committed to attacking the United States and US interests abroad but have varying degrees of capability and access to these targets.
-These affiliates use a variety of tactics, including conventional assaults, improvised explosive devices, suicide operations, and kidnappings.
-Al-Qa‘ida also encourages its adherents worldwide to conduct operations in their own countries using readily available weapons.
+Al-Qa‘ida exploits under-governed areas, regional conflicts, and local grievances to recruit new members and gather resources.
+Its affiliates are committed to attacking the United States and US interests abroad but have varying degrees of operational capability and access to these targets.
+The affiliates use a variety of tactics, including conventional assaults, improvised explosive devices, suicide operations, and kidnappings.
+Al-Qa‘ida also encourages its worldwide adherents to conduct operations in their own countries using readily available weapons.

-The US State Department designated al-Qa‘ida as a foreign terrorist organization in October 1999.
-Several al-Qa‘ida leaders have been named Specially Designated Global Terrorists, including former amir Ayman al-Zawahiri and Iran-based leader Sayf al-Adl in September 2001 and Iran-based leader ‘Abd al-Rahman al-Maghrebi in January 2021.
+The US State Department designated al-Qa‘ida as a Foreign Terrorist Organization in October 1999.
+Several al-Qa‘ida leaders are Specially Designated Global Terrorists.

 KEY LEADERS